 Join us Wednesday, February 4 in Salem, Ore. to learn tips on how to promote the wildland fire preparedness message with a free Ready, Set, Go!
 Train-the-Trainer.
 This session is designed to guide fire service agencies and supporting organizations through the implementation of the RSG!
 Program and identify program benefits in becoming a fire-adapted community.
 The RSG!

 This workshop will equip Cooperative Extension professionals and other community leaders with the tools needed to successfully face the challenges of living in wildfire-prone environments.
 National-level scientists and experts will help attendees think through all aspects and stages of fire – before, during, and after – in both urban and rural landscapes.
-Extension personnel will be invited t
+Extension personnel will be

 This workshop will define and explore the “silviculture continuum” in western Oregon forests.